 As a young man, he formed and promoted a youth R&B band and two British reggae bands in North London - one of which reached number two in the UK pop hits charts.
 He then joined Haringey Youth Service.
-Tensions were high between youths and police, and for many years he worked as a detached (i.e. often on the streets) youth and community leader - mentoring youths who hung out in youth clubs and the streets.
+Tensions were high between youths and police, and for many years he worked as a detached youth and community leader - mentoring youths who hung out in youth clubs and the streets.

 Around 1994, Mozart (council housing) Estate was about to be subject to major regeneration called "Estate Action".
 But "Real action" was what local estate residents told Roger they wanted, to deal with the epic violent youth crime and anti-social problems in the area.
 Roger, then a member of the Tenants’ Association, campaigned for security guards to patrol the then-crime-ridden estate (it was a no-go area for cabs, delivery drivers etc., even the police!).

 Eventually, two friendly (racially diverse), socially conscious, young security guards, patrolled the renowned council estate with an Alsatian dog.
 They also chatted with the children and gang members who used to follow them (intrigued) as they patrolled.
 One day the uniformed guards called Roger explaining that two 14-year-old gang leaders said they were struggling with their literacy and maths and wanted weekly extra-mural help...